apify/apify-docs/docs/access_rights/organization_account/setup.md

 Here, you can see the status of your invitation, every user's **Role** and the option to remove users from the team.

 > Users are not automatically added to your organizations–they need to accept your invitation first.
+This protects everyone from being added to organizations without their approval.